e7h4n/foolish/README.md

 ## Should I use this?

 This build script is for single page app.
-It will concat all scripts to one and auto reversion all assets referenced by html and css.
-There is no framework specified.
+It just concat all project scripts to one, and compile a less style.
+No framework specified.

 ## Installation